 PURPOSE:

 The purpose of this activity is to provide guidance on the informal and formal processes for pursuing resolution of differing professional opinions.
 It is the policy of the NRC and the responsibility of all NRC supervisory and managerial personnel to maintain a working environment that encourages each employee to make known his/her best professional judgment even though that judgment may differ from the prevailing staff view, disagree with a management decision or policy position, or take issue with proposed or established agency practices.
-This SG will provide you with an understanding of .
+Employees have various mechanisms for expressing and having their concerns and differing views heard and considered by management, including the Open- Door Policy, the Non-Concurrence Process (NCP), and the Differing Professional Opinion (DPO) Program.
+This SG will provide you with an understanding of these processes.

 COMPETENCY AREA: INSPECTION SELF-MANAGEMENT COMMUNICATION